uesseu/ninwavelets/README.md

         return self.sigma / (1. - np.exp(-self.sigma * freq))
 ```

-All you should do is write formula.
+All you should do is write formula and peak_freq.
 The formulas may be written in mathmatical papers! ;)

+# Logging
+If you want to use your own logger, you can.
+Methods can catch logging.Logger objects.

 # Advantages and Limitations